INTRODUCTION: Concepts, Terms, and Assumptions related to this Stress Tester

 A crash to 80%, for instance, would mean that the million suddenly dropped to 800000 in value, on Day One.

-Our crash recovers suddenly, exactly on a retirement anniversary, by applying the inverse fraction to the remaining balance.
-So in the case of a crash to 80% (0.80), the balance remaining after payouts at end of the crash, gets multiplied by (1 / 0.80), which is 1.25.
+by applying the inverse fraction to the remaining balance.
+So in the case of a crash to 80% (0.80),

 After that, the portfolio yield (as entered by you) resumes immediately and until the end of the term.